 Software usage analytics gives product management and development organizations detailed information on feature usage and adoption, information that the marketing team can also use to create targeted offers and user outreach.
 Data is anonymous, and the value comes in looking for trends that empower customer-driven product development.

-In a way, we can think of compliance analytics as a birds-eye view on where our products are deployed, while usage analytics allows us to zero in on how and why they’re being used in particular ways.
+In a way, we can think of compliance analytics as a birds-eye view on where our products are deployed, while product usage analytics allows us to zero in on how and why they’re being used in particular ways.
 While they may not often be viewed as complementary tools, they should be.
 Here’s what they can do when they work together.

 Generate Actionable Leads and Boost Customer Engagement